akosarch/stateful-grid/grid_component.framerfx/README.md

 - **How to use**
   - Passing desing states
   - Passing options
+  - Using text templates
-  - Logic and other adjustments
+  - Passing other props
 - **API guide and override examples**

 ## How to use